Wrexham: Demography

 The Wrexham built up area as defined by the Office for National Statistics (ONS) for the 2021 census had a population of 44,785.
+Making it Wales' seventh largest built-up area (although fourth among those that are cities), and the largest in North Wales.

 For the previous 2011 census, the ONS identified a wider Wrexham built-up area with a population of 65,692, which comprised three built up area subdivisions called Wrexham (population 61,603), Rhostyllen (2,766) and Bradley (1,323).
 The Wrexham subdivision based on the 2011 census was larger than the Wrexham built up area based on the 2021 census; notable differences between those two definitions are that Brynteg and Gwersyllt have been classed as separate built up areas in 2021.

 According to the 2011 census, the average percentage of Welsh speakers (aged 3+) in Wrexham County Borough was 12.9%, compared to the Wales average of 19.0%.
 The highest proportion was in the rural Dyffryn Ceiriog division (31.2%) and the lowest in the urban Wynnstay division (7.7%).

 In January 2015, it was estimated more than 2,000 Portuguese migrants live and work in the city, mainly centred in the district of Hightown.
 The community holds an annual carnival through the city centre.

 A Polish community exists in the city with a number of Polish supermarkets and restaurants in the city centre.

 Culture

-In 2021–22, Wrexham County Borough's bid made it to the final four bids of twenty for the title of UK City of Culture in 2025.
-It later lost to Bradford in May 2022.
+The Wrexham Community & Culture Trust is leading a bid to make Wrexham the UK City of Culture for 2029, building on the city reaching the final four bids of twenty for the 2025 title.